google/WebFundamentals/src/content/en/android/trusted-web-activity/query-parameters/index.md

 </activity>
 ```

-Note: llama-pack doesn’t support dynamically generating query parameters at this moment.
+Note: Bubblewrap doesn’t support dynamically generating query parameters at this moment.
 We’re
 interested in hearing from developers who have the need for this feature.
-Check out the llama-pack
+Check out the Bubblewrap
-issue tracker and tell us about your use-case.
+[issue tracker][3] and tell us about your use-case.

 ## Conclusion